Blog post

 Round 3: Japan — the record breaker

-At Suzuka, Antonelli won again.
-This time, it was not just a victory — it was a record.
-At 19 years old, he became the youngest driver in Formula 1 history to lead the World Championship, surpassing the previous record held by Sebastian Vettel.
+At Suzuka, Antonelli won again — his second consecutive victory.
+At 19 years old, he became the youngest driver in Formula 1 history to lead the World Championship, surpassing the record previously held by Sebastian Vettel.
+He arrived at Round 4 with 72 points and a clear championship lead.

 The race was not straightforward.
 A mid-pitstop-sequence safety car mixed up the order, and Oscar Piastri finished second with Charles Leclerc third.
 Russell came home fourth, kept off the podium by the chaos.
 But Antonelli's recovery from a difficult start to take the lead demonstrated the racecraft that had been questioned before the season began.